FraunhoferIOSB/EDC-Extension-for-AAS/example/README.md

 This docker image can be run individually or **from the docker-compose file**.

-When using Docker, the pre-defined variables in the Postman Collection for the provider should be changed from " localhost" to the name of the containers "provider", i.e. http://provider:8282/dsp instead of http://localhost:8282/dsp Docker occasionally renames the containers to "example-provider-1" and "example-consumer-1".
+When using Docker, the pre-defined variables in the Postman Collection for the provider should be changed from " localhost" to the name of the containers "provider", i.e. http://provider:8282/dsp instead of http://localhost:8282/dsp whenever the consumer container wants to access the provider container.
+This is already reflected in the consumer call "Docker Automated Negotation", which should work out of the box in our example docker compose setup.
+Docker occasionally renames the containers to "example-provider-1" and "example-consumer-1".
+When a docker container wants to access AAS Services on the host, the URL "host.docker.internal" should be used instead of the IP or localhost.

 Additionally, new AASX or JSON model files should be placed in the resources folder beforehand, since the docker container does not have access to your local files.